sjelin/protractor/docs/plugins.md

  *
  * @return {q.Promise=} Can return a promise, in which case protractor will wait
  *     for the promise to resolve before continuing.
 If the promise is
- *     rejected, a failed assertion is added to the test results.
+ *     rejected, an error is logged to the console.
  */
 exports.postResults = function() {};